Find out what really happens at a VFX studio

 Image Engine will be diving deep at SIGGRAPH into its recent work on several major productions, including the Netflix series Lost in Space, the Hugh Jackman-starrer Logan, and on a range of the studio’s cutting-edge visual effects technologies.

-Here’s a look at what to expect to see at the Vancouver Convention Centre.
+Here’s a look at what you can expect to see at the Vancouver Convention Centre.

 Robot vs. Robot